 Ready to find out about the most beautiful places to visit in Russia?

-The best way to explore the city centre is on foot or by boat there are several water routes through the historical part.
+The best way to explore the city center is on foot or by boat there are several water routes through the historical part.

-The Russian capital is the largest European city with over 10 million people living in!
+The Russian capital is the largest European city with over 10 million people living in it!

-Located in the Kabardino-Balkaria region near the border with Georgia Elbrus is a part of Caucasus mountain range.
+Located in the Kabardino-Balkaria region near the border with Georgia, Elbrus is a part of the Caucasus mountain range.

-The highest mountain in Europe, 5642m, for the first time it was conquered in 1874.
-Nowadays hundreds of people every year climb Elbrus though it doesn’t mean it is easy.
+The highest mountain in Europe, 5642m, for the first time, was conquered in 1874.
+Nowadays, hundreds of people climb Elbrus every year though it doesn’t mean it is easy.